Chapter

 through a mechanism that universally exists in the genetic fabric of all

-living things, including man, with the purpose of acclimating to their
+living things for the purpose of acclimating to shifting conditions.
+This

-flexible system of checks and balances we observe in all living things,
+checks and balances we observe in all living things, picking its target

-picking its target of selection based on what the animal most often uses
+of selection based on what the animal most often uses for survival; for

 Before